sumanjs/suman/README.md

 var Test = suman.init(module,'suman.conf.js');  //we now utilize a suman config file which is useful for configuring reporting etc

-Test.describe('SecondExample', ['delay', 'db', 'val'], function(delay, db, val){    // you actually don't need the dependency array for DI, but it's in this example to make it clearer*
+Test.describe('SecondExample', ['delay', 'db', 'val'], function(delay, db, val){    // normally we only need to inject a couple of values per test

      var results = [];